open-contracting/ocds-kibana-manual-en/docs/C2/Seccion1/2_Logstash.md

 As regards to final data with only one information source with either one or many files, it is also possible to configure Logstash for them to be read just once.

-For achieving this, Logstash uses input plugins: [Input Plugins](https://www.elastic.co/guide/en/logstash/current/input-plugins.html, that allow us to read information in many different ways, formats and systems.
+For achieving this, Logstash uses input plugins: [Input Plugins](https://www.elastic.co/guide/en/logstash/current/input-plugins.html) that allow us to read information in many different ways, formats and systems.

 ## Data Processing

 Once Logstash has collected all new data, it is possible to give instructions to Logstash about the data transformations we want to make.
-For example, we can take data in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) and turn it into  [JSON](https://en.wikipedia.org/wiki/JSON).
+For example, we can take data in [CSV](https://es.wikipedia.org/wiki/Valores_separados_por_comas) and turn it into  [JSON](https://en.wikipedia.org/wiki/JSON).
 We could also take a file with its own non-standardized format and turn it into another one already standardized.

-For achieving this, Logstash has at its disposal a set of plugins called "filter":  [Filter plugins](https://www.elastic.co/guide/en/logstash/current/filter-plugins.html).
+To achieve this, Logstash has a set of plugins called "filter":  [Filter plugins](https://www.elastic.co/guide/en/logstash/current/filter-plugins.html).
 Each filter allows to make a specific transformation and can be used in combinations.

 ## Redistribution or Data output

-Once the Logstash Pipeline has collected and transformed the information, we can indicate what to do with the result.
+Once the Logstash Pipeline has collected and transformed the information, we can tell Logstash what to do with the result.
 We have many options: we can process new processed data to new files or data can be sent via e-mail, but the most commonly used output is to send this information to an ElasticSearch database.

 The official output plugins options are listed in this page: [Output Plugins](https://www.elastic.co/guide/en/logstash/current/output-plugins.html)